return false; }

 Flood Risk America’s unique commercial flood prevention services are specifically developed for property lending for banks and insurance agents.
 FRA’s commercial services are customized for all levels and sizes of property portfolios.
-Our first step is to determine whether a large development track is inside, outside, or in neighboring flood zone areas using out flood risk analysis service.
-When getting a true commercial flood map analysis, FEMA maps may not always be accurate and up to date.
+Our first step is to determine whether a large development track is inside, outside, or in neighboring flood zone areas using our flood risk analysis service.
+FEMA maps may not always be accurate and up to date.
 Flood Risk America gives you a chance to receive better commercial flood coverage for your property by taking advantage of our advanced Flood Re-Mapping Program.

 Our commercial flood maps use LiDAR (Light Detection and Ranging Technology).
 The unique LiDAR technology accuracy is attributed to its pulsed laser used to calculate an object’s variable distances from the earth surface.
 The light pulses are put together with the information collected by an airborne system to generate accurate 3D information about the earth surface.
 Using LiDAR technology, we have the ability to target an object or property in question to create an accurate model of the flood zone and map.
 The LiDAR system laser emits light that travels to the ground and reflects off objects allowing for an accurate commercial flood mapping system.
 Conventional methods result in low accuracy results and are unable produce high-resolution digital elevation model (DEM) data.